Aikon-platform/discover-demo/api/README.md

 bash docker.sh rebuild
 ```

+Inside `$DATA_FOLDER/data`, add models and necessary files for the demos inside their respective sub-folders.

 It should have started the docker, check it is the case with:
 - `docker logs demowebsiteapi --tail 50`: show last 50 log messages
 - `docker ps`: show running docker containers